Tyrn/wei/the-insider-en.typ

      "Don't give me  away to Shavash," she said.
 "He  is a nasty man.
 He has five  wives and a whip  for  each one.
-He hangs out in red light streets  at night and locks himself with his secretaries during the daytime - a week ago a secretary of his hanged himself - they said he embezzled too much.
+He hangs out in red light streets  at night and locks himself with his secretaries during the daytime---a week ago a secretary of his hanged himself---they said he embezzled too much.
 And how he entertains himself in bawdy houses!"

      Bemish reddened.
 His knowledge of  Shavash's behavior in  bawdy  houses